OfficerChul/webDev101/Week_5/Week_5.md

 - Favicon should be able to identificable which provides good visual indicator.

 > Use [this website](https://favicon.io/) for converting images with various extension to `ico` extension.

+### Class Attribute

+Class attribute is used for specify the HTML element. </br>
+Class attribute is mainly used for CSS to change the specified element.

+ex)

 ## 🏠 Exercise